-A partnership can maintain a single partnership capital account for all the partners.
+A partnership can maintain a single capital account for all of the partners.
 However, it is easier to maintain separate capital accounts within the accounting system for each partner.
-This way, in the event of a partnership liquidation or a departure of a partner it is easier to determine the payments and liabilities of each partner.
+This way, in the event of a partnership dissolution or the departure of a partner, it’s easier to determine the payments and liabilities of each partner.

-Partners also cannot withdraw any capital money from the account while in a partnership unless they have the written consent of all of the partners.
+Note that partners cannot withdraw any capital money from the partnership’s accounts while in a partnership unless they have the written consent of all of the partners.

 What is a current account?

-Each partner's share of any profit will be credited to the current account.
-Any share of loss, withdrawals by the partner or tax payments will be debited from this account.
+Current accounts are part of a partnership’s accounts records in which each partner's share of any profits is credited.
+Any share of losses, withdrawals by the partner, or tax payments will be taken from this account.

-How are profits attributed and losses accounted for?
+How are a partnership’s profits attributed and losses accounted for?

-The partners will share the profit and bear any losses for any partnership year (eg each period of 12 months ending on the accounting reference day or any other period determined by partners).
-An accounting period is usually a 12 month period for which the partnership has to prepare accounts.
+The partners will share the profits and bear any losses made within any partnership year (ie each period of 12 months ending on a specified accounting reference day or any other period determined by the partners).

 How can partners exit the partnership?

-by involuntary retiring.
-This applies if a partner dies or if a partner needs to retire because they have not been able to perform their duties for a long period
+involuntary retiring - this applies if a partner dies or if a partner needs to retire because, for example, they have not been able to perform their duties for a long period

-by written notice of expulsion.
-A partner can be expelled from a partnership for
+written notice of expulsion - a partner may be expelled from a partnership if, for example:

-What obligations are imposed on partners that leave?
+What obligations are imposed on partners when they leave?

-must pay into the partnership's bank account all sums that are due from them to the partnership
+must pay into the partnership's bank account all sums that they owe to the partnership

 must return all accounting records, letters and other relevant documents in their possession

-may (if specified in the agreement) not solicit customers, entice away employees or engage in competing business
+may (if specified in your Partnership Agreement) not solicit customers, entice away employees, or engage in competing business